shortbread-tiles/shortbread-docs/README.md

 ## Installation

 This repository does not have installable software.
-You will need to use a software that can create vector tiles (e.g. tilemaker) and combine that with configuration files designed to output vector tiles according to this schema (e.g. geofabrik-basicvt-tilemaker).
+You will need to use a software that can create vector tiles (e.g. Tilemaker) and combine that with configuration files designed to output vector tiles according to this schema (e.g. [shortbread-tilemaker](https://github.com/geofabrik/shortbread-tilemaker)).

 ## Authors

 The schema has been created for Geofabrik by Thomas Skowron, Christine Karch, Amanda McCann, and Michael Reichert before it was put on Github.
-Further contributors may be visible in the git history.
+Further contributors may be visible in the Git history.

 ## See also

-* [`geofabrik-basicvt-tilemaker`](https://github.com/geofabrik/geofabrik-basicvt-tilemaker): Generate this data schema with [tilemaker](https://tilemaker.org/).
+* [shortbread-tilemaker](https://github.com/geofabrik/shortbread-tilemaker): Generate this data schema with [tilemaker](https://tilemaker.org/).

 ## License and Copyright